10 Different Types of Fish with Big Foreheads

 10. Asian Sheepshead Wrasse

-One of the biggest fish with big foreheads wrasse species, Asian sheepshead wrasses have enormous foreheads.
+One of the biggest fish with big foreheads wrasse species, Asian sheepshead wrasses have enormous foreheads and also listed as one of the ugly fishes in the world.
 These fish are indigenous to the rocky reefs in the western Pacific Ocean, and they may grow to be 39 inches long and up to 32 pounds in weight!
 They are a hermaphrodite species with both male and female organs to change sex readily, also known as Kobudai in Japan.
 Asian sheepshead wrasses appear menacing, but they are actually quite amiable fish.
 One Japanese diver has been friends with a fish named Yoriko for more than 30 years.

 Image Source: Wikimedia